IBM/secret-common-lib/README.md

 - If the `cloud-conf` config map is not present, the same endpoints will be read from the k8s secret `storage-secret-store` whose format is shown above.
 - Note: As of now, in IKS/ROKS clusters, `cloud-conf` config map and `ibm-cloud-credentials` secret are not present by default, this needs to be created manually.
 This will be automated in the future.
 As of now, even if `cloud-conf` or `ibm-cloud-credentials` is not created, the library uses `storage-secret-store` for reading `api-key`,`endpoints` and `resource group id`, hence supporting backward compatibility.
 Going forward `storage-secret-store` will be completely deprecated.
 - The following changes needs to be done in deployment file of the application that is using this library:
+1. In the deployment file, IKS_ENABLED needs be added under `env`, and set to true if the application uses managed secret provider.
-1. Under the volumes, the following entity needs to be added
+2. Under the volumes, the following entity needs to be added
 ```
 volumes:
   - name: vault-token